Homepage - - - Tutorial Index

 the subendothelial space, can be demonstrated.

 It is a syndrome characterized by hypokalemia secondary to renal loss of potassium, metabolic alkalosis and a normal or reduced blood pressure.
 There are usually hypermagnesuria and hypomagnesemia.
 There is increased synthesis of renin and aldosterone, and possibly prostaglandin E2, prostacyclin, calicrein and bradykinin.
 Most cases are diagnosed in childhood.
 The disorder presents with polyuria and generalized weakness, attributed to hypokalemia.
-The disorder is inherited in an autosomal recessive manner, although sporadic cases are known.
+The disorder is usually inherited in an autosomal recessive manner, although sporadic cases are known.
 The physiopathogenic mechanism is not completely clear, but it seems that the key lies in an alteration in the reabsorption of chloride in the ascending branch of the thick loop of Henle.
 Inappropriate chloride reabsorption would produce volume depletion and would activate the renin-angiotensin system.
 The distal release of salt and water could promote secretion of potassium and hydrogen producing hypokalemia and alkalosis.
 Prostaglandin synthesis would increase due to volume contraction and hypokalemia.
 There may be that multiple physiopathogenic mechanisms exist.

 RENAL ARTERY FIBROMUSCULAR DYSPLASIA